Warm-Start Variational Quantum Policy Iteration: Code Availability

 \subsection{Notes on Unitary Decomposition}

-For the variational \gls{lse} solver from~\cref{subsec:lse} to be feasible on quantum hardware, one needs access to a unitary decomposition following~\cref{eq:unitary_decomposition}.
-For the proof-of-concept experiments in this paper, we made use of the fact that all real matrices can be decomposed into an affine combination of at most $4$ unitary matrices, allowing $ A / \|A \| = X + X^t + Y - Z$, with $X, Y, Z$ unitary~\cite{Zhan_2001,Li_2002}.
+Executing the variational \gls{lse} solver from~\cref{subsec:lse} on quantum hardware requires access to a unitary decomposition following~\cref{eq:unitary_decomposition}.
+For our proof-of-concept experiments we made use of the fact that all real matrices can be decomposed into an affine combination $ A / \|A \| = X + X^t + Y - Z$, with $X, Y, Z$ unitary~\cite{Zhan_2001,Li_2002}.
 It has to be noted, that explicitly determining the decomposition requires performing a \gls{svd}.
 Consequently, using a classical \gls{svd} technique for this construction would be an bottleneck canceling out potential quantum advantage of variational policy iteration.
-For hardware realizations one also needs to consider the complexity of unitary synthesis, which this work factored out by simulating full unitaries using the \texttt{variational-lse-solver} library~\cite{Meyer_2024}.
+For hardware realizations one also needs to consider the complexity of unitary synthesis~\cite{Rietsch_2024}, which this work factored out by simulating full unitaries using the \texttt{variational-lse-solver} library~\cite{Meyer_2024}.

 Closer examining and eliminating this bottleneck is out of the scope of this paper.
 However, it has already been shown, that quantum access is possible to the \gls{lse} underlying specific \gls{rl} environments~\cite{Cherrat_2023}.
 A promising tool might also be the use of Szegedy walks, which are especially suited for sparse systems~\cite{Subacsi_2019,Szegedy_2004}.
 Trading a larger number of decomposition terms for a trivial unitary synthesis, one might also consider tree-based approaches for Pauli decomposition~\cite{Koska_2024}.